andwn/cave-story-md/README.md

 [![Video](http://img.youtube.com/vi/aZU133ekDVk/0.jpg)](http://www.youtube.com/watch?v=aZU133ekDVk)

 This is a rewrite/port of the popular freeware game Cave Story for Sega Mega Drive/Genesis.
-The engine is built using SGDK, and written almost entirely in C.
+The engine uses many parts of SGDK, and written mostly in C.

 It should work on any console or emulator.
 Expect alpha quality.